Updated December 2022

 Job Outlook for Computer Network Technicians in Montreal

 The latest report from the Government of Canada Job Bank is extremely positive for this career.
 The position of "network technician" was awarded four out of five stars for demand and employment growth—primarily because of the expanding IT industry in Montreal.

 Computer networks are growing more and more complex, and an increasing number of companies are relying on them for daily operations—which is driving demand for skilled technicians.

 Network Technician Salaries

-The Job Bank pegs starting salaries for this occupation at about $31, 000 per year.
-But the current, median salary for technicians in Montreal is closer to $60,000 per year.
+The Job Bank pegs starting salaries for this occupation at about $42,000 per year in Montreal.
+But the current median salary for technicians in the city is closer to $64,000 per year.

 Career #2: Helpdesk Computer Support Specialist

 Are you really good at troubleshooting and resolving hardware and software issues?
 Have a talent for walking other people through technical problems on their computer?
 You would do very well in a helpdesk support position.